alexbakerkcl/SEG-small-project/README.md

 ## Team members
 The members of the team are:
 - Alexander Baker
+- Chenhui Wang
 - Dylan Barker
+- Joshua Bebbington
 - Zilin Chen

-*Add any further information about the team here, such as absent team members.*
+Absent team members:
+- Chenhui Wang
+- Joshua Bebbington

 ## Project structure
 The project is called `system`.
 It currently consists of a single app `clubs`.

 ## Deployed version of the application
-The deployed version of the application can be found at [URL](URL).
+The deployed version of the application can be found at [URL](https://safe-hollows-70921.herokuapp.com/).

 ## Installation instructions
 To install the software and use it in your local development environment, you must first set up and activate a local development environment.
 From the root of the project: